- Employment contracts

-Acting for both companies and individuals I draft clear, concise contracts and other documentation and provide practical advice on a wide range of employment law issues.
-I also advise on restrictive covenant breaches and agency worker regulation.
-I have a particular focus on advising in the education sector including Sixth Form Colleges, Further Education Colleges and Independent Schools.
-I have given advice on modification orders, employee licence to occupy and safeguarding issues in the education context.
+Whether acting for companies or individuals, Claire drafts clear, concise contracts and other documentation and provides practical advice on a wide range of employment law issues.
+Claire provides prompt responses.
+She also advises on restrictive covenant breaches and agency worker regulation.
+Claire has a particular focus on advising in the education sector including Sixth Form Colleges, Further Education Colleges and Independent Schools.
+Claire also has clients in all types of transport and logistics connected businesses in the region and nationally.

-I act in a range of Tribunal Claims with issues of unfair dismissal, constructive dismissal, various discrimination, whistle blowing, TUPE and collective consultation rights.
-I also appear regularly in the Employment Tribunal and undertake my own advocacy.
+Claire has a depth of experience when acting in a range of Tribunal Claims with issues of unfair dismissal, constructive dismissal, various discrimination, whistle blowing, TUPE and collective consultation rights.
+Claire also appears regularly in the Employment Tribunal and undertakes her own advocacy.

-I have significant experience running bespoke training sessions for employers and HR professionals on many different aspects of employment law.
+Claire has significant experience running bespoke training sessions for employers and HR professionals on many different aspects of employment law.
+Claire co-ordinates the Paris Smith Line and HR Manager training sessions.
 Courses can be tailored to your needs to include case studies, practical examples and open floor forums.

 - Lower South East Regional Representative of the Employment Lawyers Association (ELA) co-ordinating the Solent Region Training Seminars for employment lawyers and professionals, sitting on a national management committee and establishing a now Kent Regional steering committee.

-- Co-opt governor of a local sixth form college.
+- Governor of a local sixth form college.

 Claire has also delivered training at the College to the whole team of managers which was very well received.
 College HR staff, senior managers and several governors have also attended training delivered by Claire at other venues in the region and the feedback has been very good, with those attending commenting on the relevance of the sessions to their roles at the College.